-Depending on what type of riding you do, there’s a wide selection of different helmets for different disciplines: street, racing, adventure, off-road, and just about everything in between.
-In addition to different purposes, motorcycle helmets come in different models: from full-face helmets to modular, open-face, and wraparound helmets, there’s no shortage of choices out there.
+Depending on what type of riding you do, there’s a wide selection of different helmets for different disciplines.
+There are street, racing, adventure, off-road, etc., helmets.
+In addition to different purposes, motorcycle helmets come in different models: from full-face helmets to modular, open-face, and wraparound helmets.
+There’s no shortage of choices out there.

 However, specific helmet purposes and looks aside, there are some commonalities to consider when buying your bike helmet.
 To help you make sense of helmet types, quality, and safety standards, we put together this quick motorcycle helmet guide to steer you in the right direction: